build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 In this tutorial, we will be utilizing the [GPT-3.5 Turbo](https://platform.openai.com/docs/guides/gpt/chat-completions-api) model.
 As shown in the table below, API calls for this model are priced at a fraction of a cent.
 With the free credit of $5, you will be able to run hundreds of experiments at no cost!

 | Model       | Input               | Output             |
 |-------------|---------------------|--------------------|
 | 4K context  | $0.0015 / 1K tokens | $0.002 / 1K tokens |
 | 16K context | $0.003 / 1K tokens  | $0.004 / 1K tokens |

-## Part 2 - Obtaining a YouTube video transcript.
+## Part 2 - Obtaining a YouTube Video Transcript

-Once you have obtained access to the Studio Lab, sing in to [Amazon SageMaker Studio Lab](https://studiolab.sagemaker.aws/).
+Once you have obtained access to the Studio Lab, sign into [Amazon SageMaker Studio Lab](https://studiolab.sagemaker.aws/).

-Under **My Project**, you can select a compute type and start project runtime based on an cloud compute instance.
+Under **My Project**, you can select a compute type and start project runtime based on a cloud compute instance.
 Studio Lab provides the option to choose between a CPU (Central Processing Unit) designed for compute intensive algorithms and a GPU (Graphical Processing Unit) which is recommended for deep learning tasks, particularly transformers and computer vision.

-Select **GPU** instance, it will significantly reduce execution time.
+Select **GPU** instance; it will significantly reduce execution time.
 Click **Start runtime**.
-The click button **Open project**.
+Then click **Open project**.
 You may be required to solve a CAPTCHA puzzle when you start runtime.
-If at any moment you need to take a break, click **Stop runtime** as GPU usage limited to 4 hours per day.
+If at any moment you need to take a break, click **Stop runtime** as GPU usage is limited to 4 hours per day.
 Your work will be saved.

 ![Studio Lab - New Project](images/part2-01.jpg)

 A project contains files and folders, including Jupyter notebooks.
 The image below shows the Studio Lab Launcher.
 Click **on default: Python** under Notebook.
 A new notebook will be created.

-Let’s give a notebook a name and save it.
+Let’s give the notebook a name and save it.
 From the Studio Lab menu, choose **File**, choose **Save File As**, and then choose folder and give it name.
-For example, `learn-with-ai.ipynb`
+For example, `learn-with-ai.ipynb`.

 ![Studio Lab - Create Python Notebook](images/part2-02.png)

 First, we will use pip to install all the packages required to complete this tutorial.
-Please copy the code provided below and press Shift + Enter or click the Play button at the top to execute it.
+Copy the code provided below and press Shift + Enter or click the Play button at the top to execute it.

 ```python
 #installing libraries